UXAspects/UXAspects/guides/developer-standard.md

 Each documentation section should have its own module to enabled code splitting.
 The module should import any dependencies unless provided by a parent module.

-Each subsection should a separate component, and should be decorated with the `@DocumentationSectionComponent()` decorator, passing the class name as a string parameter.
+Each subsection should be a separate component, and should be decorated with the `@DocumentationSectionComponent()` decorator, passing the class name as a string parameter.

 Eg: